How to File a Utah LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

 Utah corporations use the Articles of Amendment form to make updates to their business.
-This paperwork lets you make a variety of changes, from a new business name to the number of shares you issue and everything in between.
+This paperwork lets you make a variety of changes, from a new business name to the number of shares you issue and most other information on the original Articles of Incorporation.
 Generally speaking, as long as a change is permissible by law, you’re allowed to make it.

 Before you dive into the paperwork step, it’s helpful to gather the information you’ll need to make your changes.
 For example, if you’re going to be changing your business name, you’ll want to ensure you’ve got the proper spelling for your new name and the right designator.
 But if you’re changing shares, you’ll want to confirm your old totals and check that you’ve got the right numbers and classes for your new distribution of shares.